University of North Texas Science Building

 Project Overview

-The University of North Texas Science Building is a four-story research laboratory facility with a fifth level that housed MEP systems and four (4) heated and cooled greenhouses.
-This building included multiple life science labs, faculty offices, Graduate Assistant office spaces, and other support areas.
+The University of North Texas Science Building features a four-story research laboratory facility, topped by a fifth level dedicated to MEP systems and four heated and cooled greenhouses.
+As part of a comprehensive higher education building MEP design, engineers integrated advanced infrastructure to support specialized research environments.
+The building also contains multiple life science laboratories, faculty offices, Graduate Assistant workspaces, and essential support areas.
+Additionally, the design promotes collaboration and efficiency throughout the facility.

 Highlights